jnlewis/dexr/README.md

 Future enhancement can also look into the use of Honey Badger BFT's  (https://eprint.iacr.org/2016/199.pdf) network subset protocol to improve transactions relay to all nodes on the network.
 This may allow for better scalability of consensus nodes, as currently when any node receives a transaction, it has to broadcast to each and every other node on the network.

 # Conclusion
-Dexr’s unique use of proof-of-stake protocol and delegated byzantine fault tolerant algorithm allows for improved transaction throughput and reduced network overhead.
+Dexr's unique use of proof-of-stake protocol and delegated byzantine fault tolerant algorithm allows for improved transaction throughput and reduced network overhead.
 This performance enhancement affords a strong foundation for a reliable decentralized cryptocurrency exchange platform.